Parsl/parsl/docs/userguide/apps.rst

        # echo_hello() when called will execute the string it returns, creating an std.out file with
        # the contents "Hello World!"
        echo_hello()

+Unlike a Python app, a Bash app cannot return Python objects.
+Instead, it communicates with other functions by passing files.
+The decorated ``@bash_app`` function provides the same inputs and outputs keyword arguments to manage input and output files.
+It also includes keyword arguments for capturing the STDOUT and STDERR streams and recording them in files that are managed by Parsl.

 Limitations